chadwhitacre/openpath/2024/history/index.md

 ## Delayed Open Source, Better Than Closed

-One key element of Fair Source is [delayed Open Source publication](https://opensource.org/dosp).
+The defining element of Fair Source is [delayed Open Source publication](https://opensource.org/dosp).
 Karl Fogel and coauthors [defined the term in a whitepaper](https://opensource.org/delayed-open-source-publication) for OSI